 STORY THREE: Pistols For Two

-Hmm… The overtly jovial style of writing in this is beginning to get on my wick….
+Perhaps I spoke too soon about the writing as now its overtly jovial style in every single story is now beginning to get on my wick….

 STORY FOUR: A Clandestine Affair

 I wonder if it’s the short story style is really bothering me now??